Wheeler1711/submm_python_routines/README.md

 Check your python version with `python --version` if it comes back with 2.7.x, try `python3 --version` and expect to get 3.x.x.

-Modern Python installations require you to sign and SSL certificate after installation.
+Modern Python installations require you to sign an SSL certificate after installation.
 This is done by simply running a script in the installation directory.
 Programs like, [Homebrew](https://brew.sh/) will do this step for you.
 If you see SSL errors in Python, it is probably because you skip the